skandacode/skandacode.github.io/competitions.md

 This annual hackathon brings together the best young programmers from across the Dallas-Fort Worth metroplex for intensive problem-solving competitions.

 ### Lockheed Martin Code Quest
 **2nd Place - Advanced Division** - Placed 2nd in the Advanced Division among all schools in Dallas-Fort Worth area.
-This competition challenges students with real-world programming problems similar to those encountered in aerospace and defense industries.
+This competition challenges students with real-world programming problems.

+## Math Competitions

+### AIME Qualification (2025)
+**American Invitational Mathematics Examination** - Achieved highest AMC score in school history over past 10 years, becoming only the second student in recent school history to qualify for AIME, with 5 problems solved.
+This qualification represents performance in the top 5% of all AMC participants nationwide.

+### MOEMS E/M
+**Gold Pin Recognition** - Earned Gold Pin recognition, placing in top 2% nationally in the Mathematical Olympiads for Elementary and Middle Schools competition.

+### AMC 8
+**Honor Roll** - Achieved Honor Roll recognition for exceptional performance on the American Mathematics Competition 8, demonstrating advanced mathematical problem-solving skills.

+### Noetic Math Contest
+**National Honor Roll** - Multiple years of National Honor Roll recognition for outstanding performance in this national mathematics competition.

 <br>